cslfiu/browserminingforgood/README.md

 #### Keywords

-In order to find in-browser mining samples in the wiild, we firstly needed to identify the keywords using by the service providers.
+In order to find in-browser mining samples in the wild, we firstly needed to identify the keywords using by the service providers.
 With these keywords, we made static search via several web tools.
 The main resource for these keywords was, known blacklists and other keyword lists released by other studies in the literature.

 |-> "service provider keywords.csv" (file): This file contains the needed keywords to identify the 14 known service providers uniquely.
 Inside the CSV file, we listed the known service providers and the major keywords we can identify during our static keyword search.